 Improving student achievement sits at the center of the work for all educators.
-The SEED model recognizes that student learning is a shared responsibility among teachers, administrators and district leaders.
+The WPS Evaluation Model recognizes that student learning is a shared responsibility among teachers, administrators and district leaders.
 When teachers and administrators develop goals and objectives in a way that supports overall school improvement, opportunities for success have no boundaries.
-Therefore, by design, the SEED model creates a relationship among component ratings for teachers and administrators as depicted in the diagram below.